awesomemotive/wp-simple-pay-lite/readme.txt

 WP Simple Pay is also a [Stripe verified partner](https://stripe.com/accept-payments/wp-simple-pay).
 The Stripe partner program recognizes applications which meet their strict quality requirements and allows us to provide even better services to our customers.

-Here are a few examples of the WP Simple Pay Pro showing different ways you can set up Stripe payment forms.
-To see how they would appear and function on your site, [try out some demos](https://demo.wpsimplepay.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=demos&utm_term=description).
+Below are a few examples of ways you can set up Stripe payment forms with WP Simple Pay Pro.
+To see how they would appear and function on your site, [try out our demos](https://demo.wpsimplepay.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=demos&utm_term=description).

 = Payment form drag & drop builder =